jiangyangcreate/jiangyangcreate.github.io/README.md

 ## Design Philosophy

+Beautiful is better than ugly.

+Explicit is better than implicit.

-Beauty is better than ugliness, clarity is better than obscurity.
+Simple is better than complex.

+Complex is better than complicated.

-Simplicity is better than complexity, complexity is better than complication.
+Flat is better than nested.

-Flat is better than nested, sparse is better than dense.
+Sparse is better than dense.

-Readability counts!
+Readability counts.

-Special cases are not special enough to break the rules, though practicality beats purity.
+Special cases aren't special enough to break the rules.

+Although practicality beats purity.

-Errors should never pass silently, unless explicitly silenced.
+Errors should never pass silently.

+Unless explicitly silenced.

-In the face of uncertainty, refuse the temptation to guess.
+In the face of ambiguity, refuse the temptation to guess.

 There should be one-- and preferably only one --obvious way to do it.

-Although that way may not be obvious at first unless you're Dutch.

-Now is better than never, although never is often better than *right* now.
+Now is better than never.

+Although never is often better than *right* now.

 If the implementation is hard to explain, it's a bad idea.